 God in Community, Holy in One.
 Amen.

-We will share the gifts of grace and hope with everyone we meet.
+We will go to share the gifts of hope and reconciliation